databendlabs/databend/website/blog/2023-07-23-databend-weekly-103.md

 ### Creating Network Policies

-**Network Policies** are options for managing network configurations of Databend services.
-You can use it to restrict access to your account based on user IP address.
+**Network Policies** are used to manage access to Databend services.
+They can also be utilized to restrict access to a SQL user account based on users' IP addresses.

 To create a set of network policies: